Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 The gazetteer uses SPARQL endpoint, usually GraphDB, to retrieve entities.
 What exactly is retrieved is configured by setting a number of SPARQL queries for each gazetteer.
 The queries should be `SELECT` (as opposed to `CONSTRUCT`) and gazetteer queries should always have `concept`, `type` and `literal` bindings in that order:
 <pre><code>SELECT ?concept ?type ?literal { # ...</code></pre>
-Meta data queries need `concept` and `type`, any other bindings will be added to the meta data per entity.
-Both gazetteer and meta data can use multiple queries.
-In all API calls, however, a single string per worker is used in which individual queries are separated by `@@@` on a line of its own, like this:
+Meta data queries need `concept` and `type`.
+Any other bindings will be added to the meta data per entity.
+Both the gazetteer and the meta data can use multiple queries.
+In all API calls, however, a single string per worker is used in which individual queries are separated by `@@@` on a line of its own:
 <pre><code>
 SELECT ?concept ?type ?literal { ... }
 @@@